effxhq/go-lifecycle/README.md

    Should the application encounter any errors, all registered plugins are shutdown.

 1. **Running** - The application runs each plugins `Run` step (if it has one).
 Should the application encounter any errors, all plugins are shutdown.
-Particularly useful for running database migrations or any other pre-work you might need to perform.
+Particularly useful for running database migrations, one off jobs, or crons.

 1. **Started** - The application runs each plugins `Start` step (if it has one).
 Should the application encounter any errors when starting, all plugins are shutdown.
 Once all plugins have been started, the main thread blocks and waits